soupi/learn-haskell-blog-generator/src/06-errors_and_files/04-implementation.md

 convertFile (file, doc) = (file, convert file doc)
 ```

-One possibly surprising thing about this could could be the `map (fmap Html.render)`
+One possibly surprising thing about this code could be the `map (fmap Html.render)`
 part.
 We can use `fmap` on the tuple because it is a `Functor` on the second
 argument, just like `Either`!

 ### `copyFiles` and `writeFiles`

-The only thing left to do after the processing is complete is to write the directory
+The only thing left to do after the processing is completed is to write the directory
 content after processing to the newly created directory:

 ```hs